-6.0 Quarter Credits Module F emphasizes computerized practice management, including file maintenance, patient records, bookkeeping and insurance.
+Module F emphasizes computerized practice management, including file maintenance, patient records, bookkeeping and insurance.
 Students will learn the health insurance claim form and managed care systems.
 Hospital billing is introduced this module.
 Students will also learn about the history of the healthcare industry and the Medical Assisting Profession.
-In addition, students learn basic techniques for taking patients vital signs.
-They learn OSHA standards and the use of universal precautions in the medical office.
+In addition, students continue to build upon basic techniques for taking patients vital signs.
 Students study essential medical terminology, build on keyboarding and word processing skills, as well as skills to operate in an electronic health record, and learn self-directed job search process.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisites: HCIN Lecture Hours: 40.0; Lab Hours: 40.0
+Prerequisites: HCIN.
+Lecture Hours: 40.
+Lab Hours: 40.